compensator-cgp/compensator-docs/docs/overview/03_rewards.md

 # Rewards

-Rewards are the incentive mechanism that makes Compensator's delegation marketplace thrive.
+Rewards are the mechanism that makes Compensator's marketplace thrive.
 By delegating your COMP tokens to qualified delegates, you can earn additional COMP tokens as compensation for your vote power.

 ### How Rewards Work